kristianeo/QuizGonk/README.md

 ## Features

-- **Interactive Terminal UI**: Beautiful curses-based interface with box drawings and arrow key navigation
+- **Interactive Terminal UI**: Beautiful Blessed-based interface with ascii-art and key navigation
 - **Multiple Quiz Modes**: Choose from specific game categories or take a mixed quiz with random questions
 - **Review System**: Review of incorrect answers with correct/incorrect indicators